Garrick Utley: Early life

 Utley was born in Chicago, Illinois.
 He graduated from Westtown School, a Quaker boarding school in Westtown, Pennsylvania, in 1957 and from Carleton College in 1961.
-His parents, Frayn and Clifton Utley, were correspondents for the NBC Radio Network in the mid-20th century, based in Chicago.
+His parents, Frayn and Clifton Utley, were correspondents for the NBC Radio Network and NBC Television Network in the mid-20th century, based in Chicago.

 Career

 NBC News

 Utley joined NBC News in 1963 as researcher in Europe for The Huntley-Brinkley Report, where he became Foreign and Principal correspondent.
-Besides covering the Vietnam War, Utley reported from many other areas including stints as bureau chief in London and Paris.
+Besides covering the Vietnam War, Utley reported from many other areas, including stints as bureau chief in London and Paris.
 He reported on events within the U.S. as well.

 Utley was also an anchor.
-He served as weekend anchor from 1971-1973, and frequently substituted for John Chancellor during that decade and for Tom Brokaw in the 1980s on NBC Nightly News.
+He served as weekend anchor from 1971–1973, and frequently substituted for John Chancellor during that decade and for Tom Brokaw in the 1980s on NBC Nightly News and some for Maria Shriver while she was on maternity leave in 1989.
 He also filled in for Bryant Gumbel as host of Today.
-Utley was news anchor for Sunday Today from 1987 to 1988 and frequently substituted for Boyd Matson and then co-anchored the program from 1988 to 1992.
-Utley also served again as main weekend anchor (Sunday initially and both Saturday and Sunday later) from 1987 to 1993 of NBC Nightly News.
-One noteworthy Nightly News broadcast Utley appeared on aired on January 22, 1973, the day the U.S. Supreme Court handed down its Roe v.
+Utley was news anchor for Sunday Today from 1987 to 1988 and frequently substituted for Boyd Matson, and then co-anchored the program from 1988 to 1992.
+Utley also served again as main weekend anchor (Sunday initially, and both Saturday and Sunday later) from 1987 to 1993 of NBC Nightly News.
+One noteworthy Nightly News broadcast Utley appeared on January 22, 1973, the day the U.S. Supreme Court handed down its Roe v.
 Wade decision.
 In the midst of that broadcast (fed to affiliates at 6:30 p.m.
 Eastern), and just before reporting on the decision, news broke that former U.S. President Lyndon B. Johnson had died.